kevinsullivan/cs-dm/notes/logic-and-code.rst

 to explain *what* it does (but for the fact that we embedded the spec into the code as a doc string).

-We are thus driven to a situation in which we have to express what we want and how to get it respectively, in very different languages.
-This situation creates a difficult new problem: to verify that a program in one language satisfies a specification in a different language.
+We are driven to a situation in which we have to express what we want and how to get it, respectively, in very different languages.
+This situation creates a difficult new problem: to verify that a program written in an imperative language satisfies a specification written in a declarative language.
 This is the problem of *verification*.
-Have we built a given program right (where right is defined by a specification)?
+Have we built a program right (where right is defined by a specification)?

 Tools such as TLA+, Dafny, and others of this variety give us a way both to express formal specifications and imperative code in a unified